 From South Texas to Pennsylvania, we have field offices in top U.S. oil and natural gas plays.

 Our core values drive us to be a responsible member of the communities where we operate, and that includes partnering with nonprofit organizations to strengthen the places we call home.
+We support organizations in four primary ways.

 Community service is core to our company culture, so much so that we have a program — the H.E.L.P.
 (Helping Energize Local Progress) Initiative — dedicated to encouraging our employees to volunteer.
 Through this initiative, employees may use four hours of company time per year to volunteer at the nonprofit of their choice.
 If your organization needs volunteer support, contact our Social Responsibility team.